 -Can be performed in multiple levels in the same procedure

 -Physiotherapy can start the same day unlike the surgery

 -Less risk of infection

--Both Claudicare and Endoscopic foraminoplasty are day-cases in which the patient gets back home on the same day of the operation
+-Both Claudicare and Endoscopic foraminoplasty patients get back home on the same day of the operation

-Endoscopic foraminoplasty is a safe and effective surgical option for treatment of foraminal stenosis.
+Endoscopic foraminoplasty is a safe and effective non-surgical option for treatment of foraminal stenosis.

 Because in the ORA premuim center we always take care of the patient's time and health, and our affirmation is that home is a key inside the center.
 As for the limited interventions, to treat the spine and the spine and roughness, we always provide the latest techniques and non-surgical techniques under the supervision of Prof. Dr. Mohamed Kora.
 (Doctors' staff).
 We wish you a better life with ORA Clinics.